Communication Studies (CMST)

 Pre-requisites: junior standing.

-This seminar examines communication, sexuality, and gender dynamics at work in several domains of the American political system, including the mass public, electoral politics, the U.S. Congress, state legislatures, parties and social movements and the policy-making process.
-We also examine global trends for political participation.
-We analyze differences in conceptualizing politics and engaging in public discourse.
+Examines communication, sexuality, and gender dynamics at work in several domains of the American political system, including the mass public, electoral politics, the U.S. Congress, state legislatures, parties and social movements, and the policy-making process.
+Examines global trends for political participation and analyzes differences in conceptualizing politics and engaging in public discourse.

 CMST 490.
 SENIOR CAPSTONE.
 5 Credits.